Aparna-Rajesh/who-should-I-unfollow/readme.md

     - DO NOT add any spaces after the titles
     - DO NOT add any extra lines anywhere
     - DO NOT add any extra punctuation in the file names
+13. Run `who_to_remove.py`, and the list of accounts that you follow and don't follow you back will be printed on your terminal!